jj-for-everyone/jj-for-everyone.github.io/src/merge.md

-# Creating a merge commit
+# Committing to a revision

 ````admonish reset title="Reset your progress" collapsible=true
 To reset your progress to the start of this chapter, run the following command: